graphs2go/langual/README.md

 The code includes multiple [Dagster](https://dagster.io/) pipelines.
 Each pipeline (a Dagster "job") has a corresponding shell script in `jobs/`.

-For example, to transform the MeSH thesaurus into multiple representations and serialize them as files in `data/output`, run:
+For example, to transform the LanguaL thesaurus into multiple representations and serialize them as files in `data/output`, run:

     jobs/files

 ## Structure of this project

-* `data/input/`: directory containing a MeSH thesaurus .nt file
+* `data/input/`: directory containing LanguaL thesaurus XML
-* `data/output/`: transformed/output data such as RDF versions of the MeSH thesaurus
+* `data/output/`: transformed/output data such as RDF versions of the LanguaL thesaurus
 * `mesh`: Python code
 * `script`: scripts following the [Scripts To Rule Them All](https://github.com/github/scripts-to-rule-them-all) normalized script pattern
 * `tests`: unit tests